ezrosent/frawk/info/overview.md

    performing coercions between strings and numbers. frawk achieves this while maintaining just about all of Awk's semantics: the only type errors frawk gives you are type errors in Awk, as well.
-1. the fact that frawk produces a typed representation allows it to generate fairly simple LLVM IR and then JIT that IR to machine code at runtime.
+1. The fact that frawk produces a typed representation allows it to generate fairly simple LLVM IR and then JIT that IR to machine code at runtime.
 This avoids the overhead of an interpreter at the cost of a few milliseconds of time at startup. frawk provides a bytecode interpreter (enabled via the `-b`